mit-ll-ai-technology/maite/docs/source/how_to/wrap_image_classification_model.rst

 Wrap an Image Classification Model
 ==================================

-The JATIC Toolbox provides a powerful and flexible interface for models of many shapes, purposes, and provider to interact in a uniform way with other disparate machine learning objects.
-Using JATIC wrapped models, we can run useful functions like :class:`jatic_toolbox.evaluate`, which allows us to seamlessly evaluate our model using metrics defined from a handful of metric provider libraries.
+The MAITE provides a powerful and flexible interface for models of many shapes, purposes, and provider to interact in a uniform way with other disparate machine learning objects.
+Using JATIC wrapped models, we can run useful functions like :class:`maite.evaluate`, which allows us to seamlessly evaluate our model using metrics defined from a handful of metric provider libraries.